-If you are a cannabis enthusiast, you’ve surely heard of the term “edible” — a piece of food that is prepared with cannabis as one of the vital ingredients.
-They come in many forms, such as cookies, brownies, cakes, muffins, chocolate bars, and butter!
+If you are a cannabis enthusiast, you’ve surely heard of the term “edible” — a piece of food that is prepared with cannabis as one of the main ingredients.
+They come in many forms, such as cookies, brownies, cakes, muffins, chocolate bars, and, of course, butter.

 That’s right — butter, just like regular dairy butter or peanut butter — cannabis can be chopped and screwed into delicious, bread-smearing, cake-making, spoon-licking butter.

-Weed butter is the essential ingredient in many cannabis edibles, due to its nature of being easily mixable with other ingredients.
-It is made through a process called extraction, during which the elements of marijuana such as THC and CBD are juiced out of the plant and then infused with other ingredients such as dairy butter, coconut oil and many other.
+Weed butter is an essential ingredient in many cannabis edibles, due to its nature of being easily mixable.
+It is made through a process called extraction, during which the cannabinoids such as THC and CBD are juiced out of the plant and then infused with other ingredients such as dairy butter or coconut oil.

-It is very important to always have in mind that consumption of cannabutter should be supervised, and with proper care and understanding.
+It is very important to always have in mind that the consumption of cannabutter should be supervised, and with proper care and understanding.

 What is cannabutter used for?